chimpler/postgres-aws-s3/README.md

 Starting on Postgres version 11.1, AWS RDS added [support](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PostgreSQL.S3Import.html#USER_PostgreSQL.S3Import.FileFormats) for S3 import.
 It allows to import data from S3 within Postgres using the function `aws_s3.table_import_from_s3`.

-In order to support development either on RDS or locally, we implemented our own aws_s3 extension that will be similar to the one provided in RDS.
+In order to support development either on RDS or locally, we implemented our own `aws_s3` extension that is similar to the one provided in RDS.
 It was implemented in Python using the boto3 library.

 ## Installation